njhowell/nickhowell.co.uk/_posts/2020-05-01-Automating-Ubuntu2004-Images.markdown

 The interesting thing in the second script is the removal of the `*.cfg` files from `/etc/cloud/cloud.cfg.d/`.
 Those files get created by AutoInstall and include config that prevents cloud-init from correctly running a second time.
 Probably not a problem in most cases, but our VMDK images are destined for Openstack which uses cloud-init to configure the instances on boot.

-Finally, we repeat this style of config many times for different versions of Ubuntu and CentOS, but also for Windows desktop and Windows Server editions.
-In most cases we build a base image from an ISO, as above, and then build more specialised images using those base images as starting points.
+Finally, we repeat this style of config many times for different versions of Ubuntu and CentOS, but also Windows desktop and Windows Server editions.
+In most cases, we build a base image from an ISO, as above, and then build more specialised images using those base images as starting points.
 Some of our more complicated configurations also use [Puppet as a provisioner](https://www.packer.io/docs/provisioners/puppet-masterless/){:target="_blank"} to install things such as SQL Server, Oracle or Visual Studio to allow our development teams to easily test against those platforms.